abhijitsarkar/feign/README.md

       For example, given the path `/feign/xyz`, the generated id is `feign-1357738284`.
       * If failed to extract the first segment of the URI, use `unknown`.

-     To provide a custom id generator, create a bean that implements `IdGenerator`.
+     To replace the default id generator, create a bean that implements `IdGenerator`.
 The default one will be automatically disabled.

-     You can also specify an id generator for a request as shown in the above `application.yml`.
+     You can also specify id generators for individual requests as shown in the above `application.yml`.
 Request scoped id generators trump the global one.

    * Match even parts of the image have no corresponding properties in the Feign mapping: Set `ignoreUnknown`